brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+44. **The Meg**

+    Wow.
+This is my new favorite sea-based movie.
+What an epically hilarious film.
+A+ good job everyone.

 43. **Mission Impossible Fallout**

     A wild, nearly 3 hour ride through a comical series of twists and beards.
 I